GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## GoPage, NextPage, PageNameDisplay
 If using multiple [[Pages]], the buttons on surface can be assigned to switch between Pages.
 Use the CSI **GoPage** action to jump between Pages in CSI.
 Use **NextPage** to cycle between Pages.
-In the below example, I have a Page called Home and another called Mix...
+In the below example, I have a Page called Home and another called Mix.
+Those Pages will point to different zone folders that are configured to function differently based on the page.
+See [[Pages]] for more details about when and how to use Pages in CSI, for now we'll just focus on the actions to change pages.

 On my Home page, I may want to utilize the "Channel" button on my surface to enter the Mix Page.
 Note: this "Buttons.zon" exists on the "HomePage" Page, and is different than the "Buttons.zon" on the "Mix" Page.